javadasoodeh/CV/opencv_basic/translation.md

 # Conclusion

 The `translation.py` script is a simple yet powerful example of how to use the OpenCV library to translate an image.
-By following the instructions in this README file, you can easily run the script and see the results for yourself.
+By following the instructions in this file, you can easily run the script and see the results for yourself.
 If you have any questions or comments, please feel free to contact `info@Javadasoodeh.ir`.